 - Detailed revenue budgets for each department - each department is broken down and outgoings, incoming and any savings are illustrated item by item (such as cost of employees, cost of supplies or premises related costs).

 - Subjective analysis as per SERCOP guidance - this is a glossary of terms used to describe the items in the detailed budgets for each department.
 For example it explains that 'premises related costs' will include any cost of repairs, alterations and use of energy.
 SERCOP stands for 'Service Reporting Code of Practice' - it is an official format used by all local authorities in their financial reporting to make sure that all authorities report their budgets in the same way.
 It is reviewed every year by the Chartered Institute of Public Finance and Accountancy (CIPFA).

 - Cost centres - this is a list that shows who the head of service is and what departments come under their control.

 How to read the budget book

 Read our example page with explanations on what it all means.
-To view budget books for Forest Heath District Council and St Edmundsbury Borough Council, see our page: Budget and financial strategy
+To view the current budget book (and past budget books for Forest Heath District Council and St Edmundsbury Borough Council) see our page: Budget and financial strategy